kantai/multisig-cli/README.md

 #### Sending funds

-You will need the multisig address and pubkeys from the previous section
+You will need the multisig address and pubkeys that were used in the previous section

 1. Create a transaction
    ```sh